What is the Best Toothpaste for Your Needs?

 For those using braces, keeping the mouth clean is an additional challenge as white spots and cavities are more likely around the brackets.
 It is better to consult with your dentist for professional insight and preferably use higher fluoride content toothpaste.

 Tartar build-up or calculus can be controlled with tartar-fighting elements like pyrophosphates or zinc citrate containing pastes.

 Avoid using too sugary toothpaste as they use harmful chemicals like saccharin.
-Preferably opt for brands which disclose all of their ingredients and where they are sourced.
-Include a paste which uses “naturally sourced” fluoride to your shopping list.
+Preferably opt for brands that disclose all of their ingredients and where they are sourced.
+Include a paste that uses "naturally sourced" fluoride to your shopping list.

 A range of Ayurvedic 100% herbal toothpaste made from rare fruits and herbs is now available under brand names – VIcco, Herbodent, Dabur Meswak, Neem and Pomegranate rich paste by Himalaya Herbals apart from the international brands.